AlexJakeman/Project-2/README.md

 ### Content

 - All text-based content was written by the developer.
+- Custom code written by developer, influenced by YouTube (Mentioned in external sources article)

 ### Acknowledgements

 - Stackoverflow for JS error troubleshooting.
--

 ### Code snippets from external sources

-- Youtube / Assisted with the creation of the game / https://www.youtube.com/watch?v=xWdkt6KSirw
+- YouTube - Influenced the creation of the game -  https://www.youtube.com/watch?v=xWdkt6KSirw
 - Popup window for articles/instructions - https://www.cssscript.com/demo/minimal-overlay-modal-pure-css/#